pdeitel/PythonDataScienceFullThrottle/README.md

 # PythonDataScienceFullThrottle
 Downloads for my [Safari Online Learning](https://learning.oreilly.com) live training course **Python Data Science Full Throttle: Introductory Artificial Intelligence (AI), Big Data and Cloud Case Studies**

+# Setting Up a Custom Conda Environment
+These are the actual commands I used to set up a fresh environment last week:

+* This creates a custom environment named pydsftjuly21—you can choose any name  you like:

+'''
+conda create --name pydsftjuly21
+'''

+* This activates the environment you just created—change the name if you used a different name above:

+'''
+conda activate pydsftjuly21
+'''

+* The following two commands install most of what you need for the content from ch11, ch12, ch13, ch14, ch15 and a good chunk of ch16 that I covered yesterday—if you’re working from our books or videos, you might need to subsequently install a few other packages:

+'''
+conda install jupyterlab nodejs ipympl textblob wordcloud spacy tweepy geopy folium scikit-learn tensorflow matplotlib seaborn pymongo dnspython numpy pandas imageio pyaudio pydub

+pip install dweepy pubnub ibm-watson tweet-preprocessor
+'''

+The pip command above is needed because a few packages are not available through the conda repository.

+The YML files sometimes work and sometimes don’t.
+I created that quickly yesterday from my Mac and it could well include stuff that’s Mac specific.

+# Past Course Links (accessible only if you were registered for that course)
 July 27, 2021: https://learning.oreilly.com/attend/python-data-science-full-throttle-with-paul-deitel-introductory-artificial-intelligence-ai-big-data-and-cloud-case-studies/0636920289197/0636920056748/

 June 22, 2021: https://learning.oreilly.com/attend/python-data-science-full-throttle-with-paul-deitel-introductory-artificial-intelligence-ai-big-data-and-cloud-case-studies/0636920289197/0636920054946/